 “Dr. Albrecht’s research was really ahead of its time,” Reinbott said.
 “We are just now realizing the connection between the health of the soil and the health of the animal, as well as people who are consuming the product.”

-The conference features numerous speakers, from faculty members to farmers.
+The World Wide Agriculture Conference features numerous speakers, from faculty members to farmers.
 The focus of their discussions is on improving farmers’ operations through better soil nutrition.
 The conference is hosted by AgriGanics, a New Zealand-based company.
 AgriGanics helps farmers be more sustainable through a number of services and products.

 “What is so unique about this conference is the variety of speakers and their backgrounds,” Reinbott said.
 “Both the farmer and the scientist can come and learn from one another using facts to back up their claims.
 Although this conference centers around the Albrecht principles, the basic importance of soil fertility on plants and animals is also stressed.”